What’s the Best Magnification for a Hunting Scope?

 The time required to set the rife on target is a big deal.
 If you are hunting birds, you need a scope set on the bird in the shortest possible time.
 Birds usually don’t stay rested in a single place.
 If you go to a forest, you will see a bird fly to a tree, sit on the tree, eat a bug, and fly away instantly.
 If you need time to set the rifle on target, you may not hit a single bird.

 As the magnifying strength of the scope increases, the time to set increases with it.
 So, it would help if you got a relatively lower magnifying scope to hunt.

 The scope that offers 4-14 range power will find relatively distant targets with its 14x time’s power capacity.
 It would help if you didn’t spend much time hitting your target.
 So, this should be the perfect rifle for you.

 Field of View:

 The field of view is another concerning factor that you should take into consideration.
 The field of view indicates how much is observable to the viewer.
-In terms of scope, the visible picture decreases with an increase in magnifying range.
+In terms of scope, the visible picture decreases with an increase in the magnifying range.